 Blogging is where Markdown shines brightest.
 It started out with a plugin for Movable Type, and since has spread to almost every new blogging platform.

-Tumblr was one of the first to support Markdown.
-Just Click the gear icon when writing a post, and select "Markdown" under the Text Editor options to use Markdown to format your posts.
+Tumblr was one of the first blog platforms to support Markdown.
+Just click the gear icon when writing a post, and select "Markdown" under the Text Editor options to use Markdown to format your posts.
 In Squarespace, just use the Markdown block when adding text to your site—and you can set it as your default text block if you'd like.

 The new blogging platform Ghost is designed around Markdown; write your post with Markdown formatting, and preview the final version in the right column at the same time.
-And new flat-file CMS like Kirby and Jekyll are both designed around Markdown-formatted text files.
+Flat-file CMS apps like Kirby and Jekyll are also designed around Markdown-formatted text files.